When shopping for life insurance, high blood pressure or treated blood pressure can complicate the process.

 If you currently have high blood pressure, getting life insurance will be more difficult.

 The higher your blood pressure, the more chances you will be excluded from the best life insurance rates and policies.
 However, there are still insurance companies that will offer favorable rates for those with high blood pressure or being treated for high blood pressure under the right conditions.

 Your specific blood pressure rate is important to insurance companies, but whether you take medication or not is also important.
 Your average readings for the past year or two will be taken into consideration when you have high blood pressure or treated blood pressure.

-Complete our Compare Quotes form on the right side of this page, and we can find the best life insurance rates available for you in your area.
+Complete our Compare Quotes form , and we can find the best life insurance rates available for you in your area.

 Why Life Insurance Companies are concerned about Hypertension

 When a life insurance applicant has high blood pressure (hypertension), it means that there is the potential for serious health problems, making that person a high risk life insurance individual.

 Here are some, but not all, of the potential health complications that could contribute towards a premature fatality that would require a life insurance company to pay a death claim:

 - Strokes and Transient ischemic attacks